pbd-kn/contao-extassets-bundle/README.md

 - Complete lesscss support, automatically compile all your less files within a external css group to css
 - Observer folders (recursive) within your external css groups
 - Add multiple custom variable files, to overwrite for example bootstrap variables.less (like @brand-primary)
-- make use of all bootstrap mixins and variables within your own less files (See: http://getbootstrap.com/customize/#less-variables)
-- bootstrap print.css support
+- With bootstrap selected make use of all bootstrap mixins and variables within your own less files (See: http://getbootstrap.com/customize/#less-variables) or take botstrap mibn from twbs package bootstrap print.css support
 - Internet Explorer 6-9 - 4096 css-selector handling (Internet Explorer 6 - 9 has only a maximum of 4096 css-selectors possible per file.
 Extassets make usage of https://github.com/zweilove/css_splitter ans solve this problem by splitting aggregated files into parts.)
 - all files within $GLOBALS['TL_USER_CSS'] will be parsed within external css groups